Reviews You Can Rely On

 Dexterity: Mittens

-Thinner mittens like the Burton Gore-Tex Mitten and Hestra Heli-Mitt have a surprising amount of dexterity for a mitten.
-The Heli Mitt has a very thin leather shell and compressible liner that allows you to grab items.
-The Burton Gore-Tex Mitt has a similar design but has a gloved liner that allows you to take off the shell when you need to perform fine motor tasks without exposing bare skin to the cold air.
-As a result of its thinner design and versatility, it's one of the most dexterous mittens we've ever tested.
+Though not comparable to a pair of gloves, the North Face Montana Mittens have an extra-grippy palm material that helps you grasp smaller things easier than you'd expect.
+Thinner mittens like the Burton Gore-Tex Mitten and Hestra Heli-Mitt also offer a surprising amount of dexterity.
+The Heli Mitt has a thin leather shell and compressible liner that provides a bit more finger sensitivity.
+The Burton Gore-Tex Mitt stands out as it has a removable gloved liner so you can take off the shell when you need to perform fine motor tasks without exposing your bare skin to the cold air.
+As a result of its thinner design and versatility, it's one of the most dexterous mittens we've ever tested – though it still can't hold a candle to most gloves.

-It's a bummer to go out and spend money on an expensive pair of ski gloves that disintegrates after one season.
-Each model we tested endured double-digit hours of intense use in warm and dry climates to ensure that our scoring was not only fair but reflected what a glove would look like after a full season.
-We also washed each liner to see which bounced back and which didn't — reflecting which would lose warmth after just a few big days out.
+It's a bummer to spend money on an expensive pair of ski gloves only to find that they are disintegrating after just one season.
+Each model we tested endures double-digit hours of intense use in different conditions throughout the winter to ensure that our scoring accurately reflects what a glove would look like after a full season.
+We assess the overall construction and materials, search for weak points, and check for wear throughout our testing period.

-The models with goatskin leather outers, such as the Arc'teryx Fission SV, Hestra Fall-Line 5-finger, and Black Diamond Mercury Mitt, have the most durable shells as opposed to those constructed of nylon, like the Gordini GTX Storm Glove.
-These gloves with leather palms are far more durable over time but require maintenance as wet later can wear out more quickly.
-Those that incorporate Gore-Tex into the external construction are also quite durable.
+The models with goatskin leather outers, such as the Arc'teryx Fission SV, Hestra Fall-Line 5-finger, and Black Diamond Mercury Mitt, have the most durable shells as opposed to those made of nylon, like the Gordini GTX Storm Glove, or faux polyurethane (PU) leather like the Outdoor Research Revolution II.
+Gloves with leather palms are far more durable over time but require maintenance; wet leather wears out more quickly.
+Those that incorporate Gore-Tex into the external construction are typically quite durable as well.
+We did notice that the Diamond PU faux leather palm of the Revolution II seems high quality and we believe it will stand the test of time, even with heavy use.

 ski gloves womens - if you see yellow stitching, you know there's kevlar in the...